Blueberry Greek Yogurt Smoothie

 Step Three: Serve immediately, either as one serving in a tall glass or 2 servings in a short glass.

-Helpful tips for this Greek Yogurt smoothie recipe
+Helpful tips for this Greek Yogurt and Berry Smoothie

 - Use a high quality greek yogurt such as Zoi or BetterGoods.